Pyrotelekinetic/Pyros-Cogs/README.md

-# Autoquote
+# Selfbot Cogs From Pyro
-Official repo for Pyrotelekinetic's Autoquote cog for Appu's Selfbot.
+Official repo for Pyrotelekinetic's many super-useful cogs for Appu's Selfbot.